euroblaze/default_code_gen/README.md

 - This Odoo module automatically generates a new default code for each product created in Odoo.
 The new default code is based on the largest existing default code, incrementing it by 1.
 - If the largest existing code contains non-numeric characters, they are stripped out, and only the numeric part is considered for incrementing. (this could be flawed code sequence).

+Aside of this simple logic of incrementing numeric product codes, more complicated product codes can also be generated based on the business' needs.

 ## Features

 - Auto-generates a new default code for new products.